ionos-cloud/ionosctl/docs/subcommands/k8s-cluster-update.md

       --maintenance-time string   The time for Maintenance Window has the HH:mm:ss format as following: 08:00:00 -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
+      --timeout int               Timeout option for waiting for Cluster to be in ACTIVE state after updating [seconds] (default 600)
+      --wait-for-state            Wait for specified Cluster to be in ACTIVE state after updating
 ```

 ## Examples